simmi30/lnd1/docs/psbt.md

             });
         } else {
             // The channel is pending but since we aborted will never make it
             // to be confirmed.
-We need to tell lnd to abandon this channel
+We need to tell broln to abandon this channel
             // otherwise it will show in the pending channels for forever. console.log("Cleaning up channel, abandon channel")
             client.AbandonChannel({